Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 560 will be 472% faster than the Radeon HD 4650 1GB overall, due to its greater data rate. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 560 should in theory be a lot superior to the Radeon HD 4650 1GB in general. (explain)

-Pixel RateThe GeForce GTX 560 will be quite a bit (approximately 440%) faster with regards to full screen anti-aliasing than the Radeon HD 4650 1GB, and also should be able to handle higher resolutions more effectively. (explain)
+Pixel RateThe GeForce GTX 560 should be much (more or less 440%) better at FSAA than the Radeon HD 4650 1GB, and able to handle higher screen resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison